 - Night silence: chimes will be disabled between 22:00 h and 8:00 h (this is a new function)

 The hammers and gongs perform more chiming functions, like for instance a classical minute repeater.
 This can be activated by moving the slide on the case-band, which is a classical way to activate a minute repeater.

 Another function that uses the hammers and gongs is the alarm function.
-This function has its own power-reserve indication, and it allows a choice between either a traditional alarm on an additional differently tuned single gong with single hammer (“N”) or Westminster carillon (“C”) chiming alarm in either Grande or Petite sonnerie mode.
+This function has its own power-reserve indication, and it allows a choice between either a traditional alarm on an additional differently tuned single gong with a single hammer (“N”) or Westminster carillon (“C”) chiming alarm in either Grande or Petite Sonnerie mode.
 Again, a number of superlatives in function and complexity.
-The alarm time is set via the winding crown, and is indicated by a (yellow gold) hand, co-axial with the hour and moon’s age hand.
+The alarm time is set via the winding crown and is indicated by a (yellow gold) hand, co-axial with the hour and moon’s age hand.
 The winding button is flush-fit and placed in the band of the case.

 The complications – backside

 The other dial is mainly dedicated to astronomical functions, and additionally, the second time zone with an indication for 24 world cities in the 24 major time zones.
-Furthermore it gives stage to a magnificent whirlwind…. or in French: tourbillon.
+Furthermore, it gives stage to a magnificent whirlwind…. or in French: tourbillon.
 In this case a three-axis tourbillon in a spherical armillary cage, and it features a spherical balance spring.
 Oh my… superlative alert all over again!